Cxpher/KPS-SD/deploy_sd/README.rst

 .. figure:: img/edge-vm-create1.png
    :alt: VM create 01

-   Woodkraft App!
-Application Deployment

-The Create VM dialog box appears.
+The 'Create VM' dialog box appears.
 You might need to scroll down to see everything that is displayed here.

 This tutorial will guide you through the deployment and update of a